 It was a rather bold decision for the customer of the gas company not to display products such as gas appliances, but as a result, we created a space that embodies the brand concept of corporate activities aimed at gaining empathy from the local community.
 I think it did."

 Koga is in charge of planning and spatial concept design together with the planner.
-It is said that concept design accepts the free activities and various ways of living of the local people, and is designed so that everyone can feel that they belong there.
+He says that concept design is to accommodate the free activities and various ways of spending time of local residents, so that everyone can feel at home there.

 Under the slogan, “Light up children, adults, and the town,” we have developed a mechanism that allows users to participate in community building and efforts to support the lives and activities of local residents.
 We wanted to create a community that would grow.”